Bev Perdue: Pre-K expansion

+Wilmington 10 pardons

 Governor Perdue granted full pardons of innocence to the Wilmington 10 on December 31, 2012.
 "These convictions were tainted by naked racism and represent an ugly stain on North Carolina's criminal justice system that cannot be allowed to stand any longer," said Gov. Beverly Perdue.
 "Justice demands that this stain finally be removed."
 Perdue said that among the key evidence that led her to grant pardons of innocence were recently discovered notes from the prosecutor who picked the jury.
 The notes showed the prosecutor preferred white jurors who might be members of the Ku Klux Klan and one black juror was described as an "Uncle Tom type."
 Perdue also pointed to the federal court's ruling that the prosecutor knew his star witness lied on the witness stand.
 That witness and other witnesses recanted a few years after the trial.

 Personal life

 She is an Episcopalian.
 Before entering public service, Perdue worked as a public school teacher, as director of geriatric services at a community hospital in her hometown of New Bern, and earned a Ph.D. in Education Administration.

 Perdue lives in New Bern.
-She has been married to Robert Wendell Eaves, Jr. since 1997 and has two grown sons, Garrett (b.
+She has been married to Robert Wendell Eaves Jr. since 1997 and has two grown sons, Garrett (b.
 1976) and Emmett (b.
 1979), from her previous marriage to Gary Perdue, which lasted from 1970 to 1994.
 She continues to use "Perdue" as her last name, using her current married name as her middle name.

 Post-governorship

 In Spring 2013, she served as a Resident Fellow at the Harvard Institute of Politics.
 Following her Harvard fellowship, she started an education consulting business.

 In August 2013, Perdue became a Distinguished Visiting Fellow at Duke University's Sanford School of Public Policy, where she worked with faculty and students and also served as an adviser for Duke's Center for Child and Family Policy.

 Perdue was named to the Governing Board of the National Assessment of Educational Progress in 2017 and re-appointed in 2021.
-She became the board's first female chair in 2018 and was re-elected to the chair for a second time in 2021.
+She became the first woman in the board's history to serve as chair in 2018 and was re-elected to the chair for a second time in 2021.